 Recommended Tests for Sea Water & Swimming Pools & Spas:

 Sea water: This resource has primarily been created for water quality of inland waters, like lakes & rivers.
-Whilst the regulations may also cover sea water, our test strips & bacteria tests are not suitable to check salty sea water.
-To test marine/salt water, please use our photometer iDip 570 Photometer for marine/salt water.
+Whilst the regulations may also cover sea water, only our laboratory tests are suitable to check brackish/salty sea water.
+You might also want to consider our photometer test marine/salt water iDip 570 Photometer for marine/salt water.

-Swimming Pools & Spas: These guidelines are designed to give general information about regulations for open water swimming.
-This includes lakes, rivers etc. Different recommendations exist for swimming pools & spas – please refer to separate guidelines for these.
+Swimming Pools & Spas: These guidelines are designed to give general information about regulations for open water swimming, this includes lakes, rivers etc. Different recommendations exist for swimming pools & spas – please refer to separate guidelines for these.
 Click here for our wide range of test strips for Pools & Spas.
 The iDip photometer Pool & Spa is ideal for regular testing of public pools and commcercial use.
+For more information about how to look after your hot tub safely and test the water regularly, click here.

 Further Free Resources: